Skip to main content

 The goal of the special issue is to expand our understanding of gender diversity, and manuscripts that aim to repudiate or pathologize gender identities are not suitable for this issue.
 We discourage single case studies, personal narratives, essays, and commentaries.
 On the other hand, qualitative papers exploring the gender narratives of nonbinary youth will be of interest, and quantitative studies addressing mental health and access challenges to gender-affirmative care will be prioritized.

-Interested authors are welcome to reach out to the guest editor, Dr. Jame Agapoff (they/them), at JAgapoff@dop.hawaii.edu, to propose a manuscript and receive some initial input on suitability for this special issue.
-Submissions will be considered through 2023.
+Interested authors are welcome to reach out to the guest editor, Dr. Jamie D. Agapoff (she/they), at JAgapoff@dop.hawaii.edu, to propose a manuscript and receive some initial input on suitability for this special issue.
+Submissions will be considered until the end of June 2024.

 Authors: Elisa Marconi, Laura Monti, Angelica Marfoli, Georgios D. Kotzalidis, Delfina Janiri, Cecilia Cianfriglia, Federica Moriconi, Stefano Costa, Chiara Veredice, Gabriele Sani and Daniela Pia Rosaria Chieffo